-NOTE.-"The language used by Solomon while praying to God before the ancient altar at Gibeon, reveals his humility and his strong desire to honor God...
-Solomon was never so rich or so wise or so truly great as when he confessed, 'I am but a little child: I know not how to go out or come in."-Prophets and Kings, page 30.
+Note.-"The language used by Solomon while praying to God before the ancient altar at Gibeon reveals his humility and his strong desire to honor God. . . .
+Solomon was never so rich or so wise or so truly great as when he confessed, 'I am but a little child: I know not how to go out or come in.'"-Prophets and Kings, page 30.

-10. How might Josiah have escaped the evil that was decreed against an offending Judah?
+10. How did Josiah escape, in his day, the evil that had been decreed against an offending Judah?
 2 Chron.
 34:26-28.